 Since the very beginning, M Moser has been working closely with IWBI (International WELL Building Institute), and we’ve also seen the published version of IWBI HSR (Health Safety Rating), to protect lives.

-In addition, we’ve studied the guidelines from America CDC, United Kingdom, China CDC, and Singapore’s various government agencies.
-These guidelines mostly revolved around space planning, MEP alteration and addition, equipment supplies, operation and maintenance.
+In addition, we’ve studied the guidelines from America CDC, the United Kingdom, China CDC, and Singapore’s various government agencies.
+These guidelines mostly revolved around space planning, MEP alteration, and addition, equipment supplies, operation, and maintenance.
 Overall, M Moser understands the concept as, the higher the level of replanning efficiency, the more lives will be saved and protected.

 A guideline won’t be enough to make us more efficient on a daily basis; we need tools that are customized for this scenario to help our people, and the professionals in our industry, especially during this difficult time.